-Table 3 Decade average annual emissions changes for 2020-29 of top 10 states tons per year (TPY) from retirement of Illinois nuclear plants
+Table 3b Decade average annual emissions changes for 2020-29 of top 10 states tons per year (TPY) from retirement of two Illinois nuclear plants

 The emissions used for the COBRA analysis are based on results from The Brattle Group, who conducted an analysis of the power sector.
-Their study consisted of a reference scenario that included generation from four nuclear power plants in Illinois and a scenario without this nuclear generation.
-Over the decade 2020-29 the loss of these zero emission plants would lead to a power generation shift to other facilities, primarily fossil generators, with concomitant changes in SO2, NO_x and PM{2.5} emissions (Table 3).
-Generators in ten states accounted for nearly 90% of the modeled emission increases, with small decreases in Texas and Oklahoma.
+Their study consisted of a reference scenario that included generation from four nuclear power plants in Illinois and two cases (1) no nuclear generation from the four facilities and (2) no generation from two facilities (Byron and Dresden).
+Over the decade 2020-29 the loss of these zero emission plants would lead to a power generation shift to other facilities, primarily fossil generators, with concomitant changes in SO2, NO_x and PM{2.5} emissions (Tables 3a and 3b).
+From Table 3a, generators in ten states accounted for nearly 90% of the modeled net emission increases, with small decreases in Texas and Oklahoma.
 Small increases were projected for Canadian sources, but these were not modeled by CATF.
+A somewhat different mix of generation changes were modeled in the two plant scenario, with a modest decrease in emissions in Maryland.

-CATF created an input file for 2025 that included the base (reference) and control (no nuclear generation from the four designated facilities) emissions as modeled by the Brattle Group for the power sector.
+CATF created input files for 2025 that included the base (reference) and two control (no nuclear generation from the four or two designated facilities) emissions as modeled by the Brattle Group for the power sector.
 Emissions for other sectors remained constant as projected to 2025 by US EPA from its 2011 National Emissions Inventory.
 Refer to the methods section for more details.
 The emissions were input to COBRA to determine the health impacts and monetized benefits reported above.

-The increased emissions resulted in modest predicted increases in PM{2.5} across the nation (Figure 1).
-As expected, the largest impacts on PM{2.5} of the emissions changes were predicted to occur in the Midwest in the states outlined in Table 1.
+The increased emissions resulted in modest predicted increases in $PM{2.5}$ across the nation (Figure 1).
+As expected, the largest impacts on $PM{2.5}$ of the emissions changes were predicted to occur in the Midwest in the states outlined in Table 1.

-Figure 1 COBRA estimated PM{2.5} change.
+Figure 1 COBRA estimated PM{2.5} change (four plant case).
 Dark to light scale from low to high change.
 Highest increases in PM{2.5} correspond closely to where emission increases were greatest (Midwest)